Simple Business Debt Guide

 HBG EXPERT HELP IS MERELY A CLICK AWAY

 If requiring immediate advice, click into the live chat (bottom right-hand corner), or please do not hesitate to contact The Team at HBG Advisory.

 Issues with authoritative business debt guide?
 Then please call HBG Advisory for free on 0800 612 5448.
 Calls remain confidential, and you are in no obligation to progress further.

 How Does a Limited Company Shield You from Debt?

 “A limited company exists to produce therefore a separate legal entity defining the company’s finances and those belonging to you“.

 No distinction exists between you and your business when trading as a sole trader.
 Personal and company’s finances remain separate.

-Limited companies are fenced legally, protecting directors offering ‘limited liability’ from business’s debts.
+Limited companies are legally fenced, protecting directors, offering ‘limited liability’ from business’s debts.
 Therefore.
-If the company remains unable to pay its debts, and an unpaid creditor instigates court action.
-Then the company assets and finances of the limited company remain at risk.
+If the company remains unable to pay its debts, an unpaid creditor instigates court action.
+Then the company’s assets and finances of the limited company remain at risk.
 Shareholders lose their initial investment in the failed company if no funds are available, after paying all other creditors of the company.